Great Railroad Strike of 1877: Illinois

 The Mayor of Chicago, Monroe Heath, recruited 5,000 men as an unofficial militia, asking for help in restoring order.
 They were partially successful, and shortly thereafter were reinforced by the arrival of the Illinois National Guard and U.S. Army troops, mobilized by the governor.
 On July 25, violence between police and the mob erupted, with events reaching a peak the following day.
-These blood-soaked confrontations between police and enraged mobs are known as the Battle of the Viaduct as they took place near the Halsted Street viaduct, although confrontations also took place at nearby 16th Street, on 12th, and on Canal Street.
-The headline of the Chicago Times screamed, "Terrors Reign, The Streets of Chicago Given Over to Howling Mobs of Thieves and Cutthroats."
+These blood-soaked confrontations between police and enraged mobs are known as the Battle of the Viaduct, as they took place near the Halsted Street viaduct, although confrontations also took place at nearby 16th Street, on 12th, and on Canal Street.
+The headline of the Chicago Times screamed, "Terrors Reign, The Streets of Chicago Given Over to Howling Mobs of Thieves and Cutthroats".
 Order was finally restored.
 An estimated 20 men and boys died, none of whom were law enforcement or troops; scores more were wounded, and the loss of property was valued in the millions of dollars.

 Missouri

-On July 21, workers in the industrial rail hub of East St. Louis, Illinois, halted all freight traffic, with the city remaining in the control of the strikers for almost a week.
-The St. Louis Workingman's Party led a group of approximately 500 men across the Missouri River in an act of solidarity with the nearly 1,000 workers on strike.
-It was a catalyst for labor unrest spreading, with thousands of workers in several industries striking for the eight-hour day and a ban on child labor.
+On July 21, workers in the industrial rail hub of East St. Louis, Illinois, halted all freight traffic, while the city remained in the control of the strikers for almost a week.
+The St. Louis Workingman's Party led a group of approximately 500 men across the Mississippi River in an act of solidarity with the nearly 1,000 workers on strike.
+It was the catalyst for labor unrest, which resulted in thousands of workers in several industries to strike for the eight-hour day and a ban on child labor.
 This was the first such general strike in the United States.

 The strike on both sides of the river was ended after the governor appealed for help and gained the intervention of some 3,000 federal troops and 5,000 deputized special police.
 These armed forces killed at least eighteen people in skirmishes around the city.
-On July 28, 1877, they took control of the Relay Depot, the command center for the uprising, and arrested some seventy strikers.
+On July 28, 1877, they took control of the Relay Depot, the command center for the uprising, and arrested approximately seventy strikers.

+California

+When news of the strikes reached the west coast, the Central Pacific Railroad rescinded its 10 percent wage cut, but this did not prevent the type of worker unrest seen in the east.
+In San Francisco, the Workingmen's Party called for a rally on July 23, which was attended by eight to ten thousand people.
+Despite attempts by the organizers to focus the crowd's energy against the railroad monopolies, the rally soon turned to a riot against the local Chinese population.
+This led to new alliances between workers and small business owners aimed at refusing to hire Chinese laborers and boycotting Chinese goods.